Russian Cases from Scratch! Everything You Need to Know

 Я пишу ручкой.

-(I write with a pen.)
+I write with a pen.

 The pen in this sentence is a tool used to perform an action and hence it is in the instrumental case.

-All uses of “with” in Russian, including those that actually take the preposition с (below) are regarded as being in the instrumental case, including when they refer to people.
+Also remember that all uses of “with” in Russian, including those that actually take the preposition с (below) are regarded as being in the instrumental case, including when they refer to people.

 Prepositions that call for the instrumental case are: